pq-code-package/mlkem-native/README.md

 git clone https://github.com/pq-code-package/mlkem-native.git
 cd mlkem-native

-# Build and run base tests
+# Build and run tests
+make build
-make quickcheck
+make test

-# Build and run all tests
+# The same using `tests`, a convenience wrapper around `make`
 ./scripts/tests all
+# Show all options
+./scripts/tests --help
 ```

 See [BUILDING.md](BUILDING.md) for more information.